Resrcify/Resrcify.SharedKernel/src/Resrcify.SharedKernel.UnitOfWork/README.md

 }
 ```

-Optionally if you wish to implement processing of domain events using quartz use the following.
+Optionally if you wish to implement processing of domain events using the Quartz library add the following.

 ```csharp
 using Microsoft.Extensions.DependencyInjection;